scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Serrated Blade.*** *Melee Attack:* 3 AP, 5/1/1/0/0</br>Deals 1/1 in slashing damage, adding 0/2 on a critical.
+***Serrated Blade.*** *Melee Attack:* 3 AP, 5/1/1/0/0 - Deals 1/1 in slashing damage, adding 0/2 on a critical.

-***Flurry.*** *Maneuver, Melee Attack:* 7 AP, 5/1/1/1/0</br>Makes up to 3 attacks at adjacent creatures.
+***Flurry.*** *Maneuver, Melee Attack:* 7 AP, 5/1/1/1/0 - Makes up to 3 attacks at adjacent creatures.
 On hit deals 1/1 in slashing damage, adding 0/2 on a critical.

-***Blade Fury.*** *Maneuver, Special Attack:* 7 AP, Range 3, 3/3/1/0/0</br>The Scaled Demon launches forward, jumping up to 3 tiles and slicing all creatures the demon passes through or are adjacent to it.
+***Blade Fury.*** *Maneuver, Special Attack:* 7 AP, Range 3, 3/3/1/0/0 - The Scaled Demon launches forward, jumping up to 3 tiles and slicing all creatures the demon passes through or are adjacent to it.
 Creatures make a Defense or Dexterity save, taking 1/2 in slashing damage on hit.

-***Battle Cry.*** *Maneuver, Special:* 5 AP, Range 5, 3/0/0/0/0</br>Lets loose a furious roar, enchanting itself and an ally in range for each success rolled.
+***Battle Cry.*** *Maneuver, Special:* 5 AP, Range 5, 3/0/0/0/0 - Lets loose a furious roar, enchanting itself and an ally in range for each success rolled.
 Each creature has expertise in attacks until the end of their next turn.
 ___

 #### Taurus Demon